chromice/order.less/README.md

 }
 ```

+* * *

 ## Baseline grid

-Baseline grid library lets you define vertical padding, margin and offset, and height in baseline rows.
-It can also realign an element's baseline if you change its font size, line height and/or font family.
+This library lets you define vertical rhythm of the document, and set vertical padding, margin and offset, and height in baseline rows.
+It can also shift elements to sit on baseline, if their font size, line height and/or font family is changed.

-Baseline height is a product of base `font-size` and base `line-height` of the document.
-For example, if the base `font-size` equals <samp>20px</samp> and base `line-height` equals <samp>1.5</samp>, then baseline height equals <samp>30px</samp>.
+Baseline row height is a product of base `font-size` and base `line-height` of the document.
+For example, if the base `font-size` equals <samp>20px</samp> and base `line-height` equals <samp>1.5</samp>, then baseline row height is <samp>30px</samp>.

 <!--
     TODO: Dwell on baseline offset theory.
 -->

+### Examples

 You must import the library first: